jwmke/AdventOfCode23/README.md

 | 24 | ✅  | ☑️  |
 | 25 | ☑️  | ✅  |

-Aiming for much less assistance next year, see you then!
+Aiming for much less external assistance next year, see you then!